 Price of Ghevar in Jaipur

-Ghevar is an expensive delicacy and it is sold from Rs.
+Ghevar is an expensive delicacy.
+The price of Ghevar in Jaipur starts from Rs.
 660/kg to Rs.
 1700/kg for the unsweetened variants.
-This variation in price depends on its size and the seller/shop.
-The sweetened ones start at Rs 600/Kg onwards.
-LMB sweet sells Ghevar by piece; a single LMB Ghevar cost Rs 670!
+This variation in the price of Jaipur Ghevar depends on its size and the seller/shop.
+The sweetened ones start at Rs 600/kg.
+LMB Sweet sells Ghevar by piece; a single LMB Ghevar costs Rs 670!

-These prices are for the ones prepared from Desi Ghee.
-You can find Ghevar made from hydrogenated vegetable oil being sold at one-third of these prices.
-And this is what sells in a huge number especially in the rural areas.
+These prices are for the Desi Ghee Ghevar.
+You can find Ghevar prepared using hydrogenated vegetable oil being sold at one-third of these prices.
+And that’s what sells in a huge number, especially in rural areas.
 It is not sold throughout the year in most shops barring a few.
-LMB sweet is one such shop in Johari Bazar Jaipur.
+LMB Sweets is one such shop in Johari Bazar, Jaipur.

 What is the history of Ghevar?

-Sadly, there is no information on its history.
-Some people claim that it found its way to India with Mughals many centuries ago or perhaps came with the artisans who came from the middle east.
-There are no records to prove this theory.
-I guess in lieu of any written records it is safe to assume that Ghevar owes its origin to Rajasthan.
+Sadly, there is no information on the history of Ghevar.
+Some people claim that it found its way to India with the Mughals many centuries ago or perhaps came with the artisans who came from the Middle East.
+There are no records to prove this theory about the history of Ghevar.
+I guess in lieu of any written records, it is safe to assume that Ghevar owes its origin to Rajasthan.
 There is another set of people who believe that Ghevar originated in Uttar Pradesh.
 The popular opinion is that it is a Rajasthani Mithai.

-Savan month is associated with Lord Shiva and his union with Parvati.
-They are considered as an eternal pair.
+Savan month is associated with Shiva and his union with Parvati.
+They are considered an eternal pair.
 Ghevar is a symbol of blessings and love showered by parents towards married daughters for the same.
-As per local customs, mothers-in-law showers their daughters-in-law with gifts in the first year of marriage.
+As per local customs, mothers-in-law shower their daughters-in-law with gifts in the first year of marriage.
 Thereafter, Ghevar and other gifts are sent by her parents every year on Teej.
-On Sinjara, women visit their parent’s house along with Ghevar.
+On Sinjara, a day before Teej, women visit their parent’s house along with Ghevar.

 Best places to buy Ghevar in Jaipur

-Ask anyone in Jaipur and people will suggest different shops.
-Regular travelers to the city recommend LMB sweets in Johari Bazar because it has marketed Paneer Ghevar for years.
+Ask anyone in Jaipur about the best Ghevar in Jaipur and people will suggest different shops.
+Regular travelers to the city think LMB Sweets in Johari Bazar is the most famous Ghevar in Jaipur; they have been marketing Paneer Ghevar for years. their version of Jaipur Ghevar.

-Even though the LMB sweet writes “since 1727” don’t get misled.
-This shop came into existence only in the 1960s!
+Even though the LMB sweet writes “since 1727” don’t be fooled.

-It doesn’t mean that other shops don’t make good Paneer Ghevar.
-The following are the names of sweet shops in Jaipur that are popular among locals for Ghevar.
+It doesn’t mean that other shops don’t make good Ghevar.
+The following shops sell the most famous Ghevar in Jaipur; they are popular among locals for Jaipur Ghevar.
+These are the best places to buy Ghevar in Jaipur.

 Sambhar Fini in Johari Bazaar is famous for both Ghevar and Fini, another Rajasthani sweet delicacy.
 The shop is located in Ghee Walon Ka Rasta, Johari Bazar.

-Ajeetmal Agarwal Sambharwala owes its origin in a small town near Jaipur, Sambhar.
+Ajeetmal Agarwal Sambharwala owes its origin to a small town near Jaipur, Sambhar.
 The shop looks dated and retains its old-world charm.
-City residents who grew up in the walled city vouch for its quality.
-Those looking for an upmarket and swanky outlet will be disappointed.
+City residents who grew up in the walled city vouch for the quality of Jaipur Ghevar.
+Those looking for an upmarket, swanky outlet will be disappointed.
 Just because this outlet looks old doesn’t mean they sell at low rates.
-Their rates are on par with the new age sweet shops.
-The USP of this Ghevar shop is that they sell only Ghevar and Fini.
-They specialize in making of these two authentic Rajasthani Mithai.
+Their rates are on par with the new-age sweet shops.
+The USP of this Ghevar shop is that they sell only Jaipur Ghevar and Fini.
+They specialize in making these two authentic Rajasthani Mithai.

-BMB sweets near Sanganeri Gate (Johari Bazar) is a popular sweet shop.
-It is not known for its legendary taste of Ghevar; its location certainly gives them an edge.
-BMB also has a branch on Tonk road.
+BMB Sweets near Sanganeri Gate (Johari Bazar) is a popular sweet shop.
+It is not known for its legendary taste of Ghevar; its location certainly gives it an edge.
+BMB also has a branch on Tonk Road.

-Sodhani sweet is one of the most popular sweet shop chains in Jaipur.
-They owe their origin in a small lane in Johari Bazar – Partanion Ka Rasta but is now present with 3 outlets in the city.
-While it is not specifically famous for Ghevar but you can’t go wrong with Sodhani sweets because they are the jack of all!
+Sodhani Sweet is one of the most popular sweet shop chains in Jaipur.
+They owe their origin to a small lane in Johari Bazar – Partanion Ka Rasta but are now present with 3 outlets in the city.
+While it is not specifically famous for Ghevar, you can’t go wrong with Sodhani sweets because they are the jack of all!
 You can find them in Johari Bazar, Tonk Road, and Ajmer Road.

 Other sweet shops like Kanji, DMB, Kanha, and others also sell Ghevar.
 In fact, it is not uncommon to find it being sold at every sweet shop during the season.
 It is hard to recommend a shop for the best Ghevar in Jaipur!

-In the old days, Hanuman Ji Ka Rasta was a popular lane for buying Ghevar.
-An old shop owner who only makes Ghevar shared that their shop has a history of two and a half-century.
-For years, they churned Ghevar in huge numbers every day but lately, they have lost out to the new shops.
+In the old days, one of the lanes in Johari Bazaar was a popular place for buying Ghevar in Jaipur.
+An old shop owner who only makes Ghevar shared that their shop has a history of two and a half centuries.
+For years, they churned Jaipur Ghevar in huge numbers every day but lately, they have lost out to the new shops.
 The current generation is unaware of the existence of such a historic Ghevar shop.
-This shop has a strong contribution to the history of Ghevar making in Jaipur.
+This shop has a strong contribution to the history of Ghevar in Jaipur.

 How To Eat Ghevar?
 Sweetened Vs Unsweetened